-A new permanent exhibit will open at the museum in early 2020.
+A new permanent exhibit will open at the museum in 2020.
 Biodiversity of the Llano Estacado features an in depth look at this living landscape and explores the importance of biodiversity and the seven major habitats which supports a variety of wildlife.
 Join us in 2020 for this fascinating and significant addition to the museum.

 What is the Llano Estacado?

 Encompassing parts of eastern New Mexico and much of northwestern Texas, the Llano Estacado is one of the largest plateaus (also often referred to as a mesa or tableland) on the North American continent- 50,000 square miles or slightly larger than the state of Indiana.

 The Llano Estacado now supports a population of 1.2 million people and is a world leader in agriculture and energy production.
 But with population growth has come a decline in water availability and a loss of habitat for wildlife.